NCOM Caribbean - Ocean Currents

 NCOM (Navy Coastal Ocean Model) is a high resolution model, offering ocean current data at a 2nm resolution, every 24 hours.

-The Gulf of Mexico and Caribaean Seas version of this model is refreshed at around 14:30 UTC every day, although there can be large delays at times.
+The Gulf of Mexico and Caribbean Seas version of this model is refreshed at around 14:30 UTC every day.

 The Regional NCOM models have a resolution of 1/30 deg.
 (2 nm).
 The U.S. Navy Operational Global Ocean Model (NCOM), developed by the Naval Research Laboratory (Barron et al, 1&2) and maintained by the Naval Oceanographic Office, provides boundary conditions for the regional models. … The Navy Coupled Ocean Data Assimilation System (NCODA) provides the data assimilation for NCOM including SSH, SST, and in situ observations.